The problems with self-publishing on Amazon

 As a startup publisher with no volumes to boast of, we have been able to obtain considerably cheaper quotes for everything from printing (hardcovers too) to warehousing and even shipping directly from third parties.

-It appears that in spite of their gigantic scale and therefore unit cost advantage, Amazon's isn't passing on the benefits to it's self-publishing authors or indeed other merchants.
+It appears that in spite of their gigantic scale, and therefore unit cost advantage, Amazon isn't passing on the benefits to its self-publishing authors or indeed other merchants.
 Guessing they are the ones that are really paying for all those 'free' services Amazon offers to all their prime members not to mention Jeff Bezos' extravagant yet brief jaunt to space.

 Factor the above in and the average self-published author (of print books) on Amazon would be lucky to see even a dollar come back on a book that consumers happily pay twenty bucks for - and that's before the cost of advertising mind you.